DrDataYE/DrXploit/README.md

 #### Using Setup Script

-You can install DrXsploit using a setup script.
+You can install DrXploit using a setup script.
 This will automatically download and install the tool:

 ```bash
 wget -qO - http://psh.pshteam.dev/dsetup.sh | bash